wsummerhill/CSharp-Alt-Shellcode-Callbacks/README.md

 - Copy shellcode to memory with Marshal.Copy()
 - Execute shellcode with callback function
 <br />
-For each code sample, any decrypting/decoding routines could be changed to fit your needs.<br />
+For each code sample, any decrypting/decoding routines could be changed to fit your needs.
+Also, use D/Invoke, obfuscation, junk code, etc!<br /><br />

 It's also possible to replace the some functions in the code with alternatives such as:
 - Use RtlMoveMemory() instead of Marshal.Copy()